Energy conservation: Transportation

 Transporting people, goods, and services represented 29% of U.S. energy consumption in 2007.
 The transportation sector also accounted for about 33% of U.S. carbon dioxide emissions in 2006, with highway vehicles accounting for about 84% of that, making transportation an essential target for addressing global climate change (E.I.A., 2008).
-Suburban infrastructure evolved during an age of relatively easy access to fossil fuels, leading to transportation-dependent living systems.[citation needed] The amount of energy used to transport people to and from a facility, whether they are commuters, customers, vendors, or homeowners, is known as the transportation energy intensity of the building.
+Suburban infrastructure evolved during an age of relatively easy access to fossil fuels, leading to transportation-dependent living systems.The amount of energy used to transport people to and from a facility, whether they are commuters, customers, vendors, or homeowners, is known as the transportation energy intensity of the building.
 Land is developing at a faster rate than population growth, leading to urban sprawl and, therefore, high transportation energy intensity as more people need to commute longer distances to jobs.
 As a result, the location of a building is essential in decreasing embodied emissions.

 In transportation, state and local efforts in energy conservation and efficiency measures tend to be more targeted and smaller in scale.
 However, with more robust fuel economy standards, new targets for the use of alternative transportation fuels, and new efforts in electric and hybrid electric vehicles, EPAct05 and EISA provide a new set of national policy signals and financial incentives to the private sector and state and local governments for the transportation sector.
 Zoning reforms that allow greater urban density and designs for walking and bicycling can greatly reduce energy consumed for transportation.
-Many Americans work in jobs that allow for remote work instead of commuting daily, which is a significant opportunity to conserve energy.[citation needed] Intelligent transportation systems (ITS) provide a solution to traffic congestion and C.E.s caused by increased vehicles.
+Many Americans work in jobs that allow for remote work instead of commuting daily, which is a significant opportunity to conserve energy.
+Intelligent transportation systems (ITS) provide a solution to traffic congestion and C.E.s caused by increased vehicles.
 ITS combines improvements in information technology and systems, communications, sensors, controllers, and advanced mathematical methods with the traditional world of transportation infrastructure.
 It improves traffic safety and mobility, reduces environmental impact, promotes sustainable transportation, and increases productivity.
 The ITS strengthens the connection and cooperation between people, vehicles, roads, and the environment while improving road capacity, reducing traffic accidents, and improving transportation efficiency and safety by alleviating traffic congestion and reducing pollution.
 It makes full use of traffic information as an application service, which can enhance the operational efficiency of existing traffic facilities.

 The most significant energy-saving potential is that there are the most problems in urban transportation in various countries, such as management systems, policies and regulations, planning, technology, operation, and management mechanism.
 Improvements in one or several aspects will improve road transportation.
 Efficiency has a positive impact, which leads to the improvement of the urban traffic environment and efficiency.